Full Moon on

 Lunation 856 / 1809

-The Moon is 15 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 15 days old and navigating through the middle part of the current synodic month.
 This is lunation 856 of Meeus index or 1809 from Brown series.

 Synodic month length 29.36 days

-The length of the lunation is 29 days, 8 hours and 45 minutes.
-It is 38 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 8 hours and 45 minutes and it is 38 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length shorter than mean